Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 \subsubsection{Ionisation state of the IGM}

-We compute the ionisation ($x_{\hii}$) grid by employing an excursion-set formalism \citep{Furlanetto2004} where we compare the total number of ionising photons to the combined number of neutral atoms and recombinations within spheres of decreasing radii.
+We compute the ionisation ($x_{\hii}$) grid by employing an excursion-set formalism \citep{Furlanetto2004} by comparing the total number of ionising photons to the combined number of neutral atoms and recombinations within spheres of decreasing radii.
 Grid voxels inside a sphere of radius $R$ with centre $\boldsymbol{x}$ and at redshift $z$ are deemed to be ionised if

 where $N_{\rm b*} (\boldsymbol{x}, z | R)$ is the cumulative number of stellar baryons, $N_\gamma$ is the average number of ionising photons per stellar baryon, and $f_{\rm esc}$ is their escape fraction.
 The left-hand side of equation \ref{eq:excursion} thus gives the total number of ionising photons in the volume.
 On the right-hand side, $N_{\rm atom} (\boldsymbol{x}, z | R)$ is the total number of baryons, $(1 + \bar{n}_{\rm rec})$ accounts for the recombinations inside Lyman limit systems \citep[see][]{Sobacchi2014}, and $(1 - \bar{x}_e)$ accounts for secondary ionisations caused by the X-ray photons, giving the number of neutral $\hi$ atoms in the same volume.
 We fix the maximum value of $R$ to be 50 Mpc \citep[see][]{Songaila2010,Becker2021}.